Phil Vickery’s Thai green fish curry

 Skill level: Easy peasy

 Thai green fish curry is a mouth-watering curry recipe made with salmon fillets and cooks in just 10 minutes - great for a midweek supper!
-This Thai green curry has a bit of a twist to it - it contains an unusual ingredient that works well with rich coconut milk - apple!
-The apples also add an extra crunch to the curry and a bit of sweetness.
-You could also make this curry with cod - it's just as delicious!
+This Thai green curry by chef Phil Vickery has a bit of a twist to it, as it contains an unusual ingredient that works well with rich coconut milk.
+That special, secret, ingredient?
+Apple!
+A secret no longer, the trick of adding apple to this Thai green fish curry is that the apples add an extra crunch to the curry and a bit of sweetness to the final flavour of the dish.
+Although for Phil Vickery’s Thai green fish curry he uses salmon, you could also make this curry with cod, as it's just as delicious with white fish!
+If you liked the look of the Green massaman vegetable curry that Phil Vickery made on This Morning, then you should definitely give this Thai green fish curry a try!

 - 200ml coconut milk